Clint Brown (musician): Music career

-His music recording career commenced in 1998 with the album, Live from Orlando, released by Tribe Records.
+His music recording career commenced in the early 1990’s with albums produced by World Harvest Church such as “Joshua People Volumes 1 & 2.”
+These albums featured Brown leading the singers, musicians, and choir in Praise & Worship.
+Many of the songs on those albums were written by Brown and were primarily based on the sermons preached by Pastor Rod Parsley each week.
+After leaving World Harvest, Brown continued to pursue his recording career.
+His first album after beginning his church, Clint Brown later released as A Night Of Destiny was released in 1995.
+His next album Live from Orlando was released in 1998 through his personal label Tribe Records.
 He has released over twenty albums, primarily with Tribe Records, yet releasing one album each with Habakkuk Music, Judah Music, and Daywind Music.
 The first album to chart, One Nation Under Praise, was released on September 11, 2002, and this placed at a peak of No. 4 on the Billboard magazine Christian Albums chart.
-His second album to chart, Faith Like Rain, was released on February 26, 2008, by Tribe Records, which this was his most charted release, and it placed on four Billboard magazine charts; on the Billboard 200 at No. 197, Christian Albums at No. 18, Gospel Albums at No. 7, and Independent Albums at No. 25.
+His second album to chart, Fall Like Rain, was released on February 26, 2008, by Tribe Records, which this was his most charted release, and it placed on four Billboard magazine charts; on the Billboard 200 at No. 197, Christian Albums at No. 18, Gospel Albums at No. 7, and Independent Albums at No. 25.
 The third album to chart, Release, was released on April 3, 2012, by Habakkuk Music, and this placed at a peak of No. 30 on the Gospel Albums chart.